torhovland/gpx-seeker/README.md

 # gpx-seeker
-Will seek for a section of determined length with speed above and closest to a target in a GPX file.
+Will seek for a section of determined distance with speed above and closest to a target in a GPX file.

 ## Usage

 ```
-gpx-seeker -length 10000 -speed 30 <gpx-file>
+gpx-seeker -distance 10000 -speed 30 <gpx-file>
 ```